stardog-union/helm-charts/README.md

 ```

 ## Start minikube
 Your k8s version should be the same as your kubectl version.
-This will update you ~/.kube/config file and set minikube to the current context.
+This will update your ~/.kube/config file and set minikube to the current context.
 ```
-minikube start --driver=docker --kubernetes-version=v.1.29.0
+minikube start --driver=docker --kubernetes-version=v1.32.2
 ```

 ## Set up the Stardog license